Oncologist-approved cancer information from the American Society of Clinical Oncology

 What to Expect When You Meet With a Genetic Counselor

-To find a genetic counselor in your area, ask your doctor or visit these websites:
+To find a genetic counselor in your area, ask your doctor or visit this website:

 National Society of Genetic Counselors